-- After the tax levy is approved and filed in December, the County Clerk begins the tax extension process by applying the state equalization factor and calculating the tax rate needed to produce the amount of revenues allowed for each taxing body, subject to PTELL and maximum allowable rates. - ✓ The County Clerk then apportions the levy among the properties in the taxing district according to its equalized assessed value (EAV) so that tax bills can be computed. - ✓ The County Treasurer applies any exemptions and prepares and distributes tax bills to receive tax payments from property owners.
-The Treasurer then collects and distributes payments to the local units of government. - ✓ The 2021 levy is considered the 2021 tax year for property tax bills that are paid in 2022, providing revenue for the school district's budget in fiscal year 2022 and 2023.
+- ✓ After the tax levy is approved and filed in December, the County Clerk begins the tax extension process by applying the state equalization factor and calculating the tax rate needed to produce the amount of revenues allowed for each taxing body, subject to PTELL and maximum allowable rates. - ✓ The County Clerk then apportions the levy among the properties in the taxing district according to its equalized assessed value (EAV) so that tax bills can be computed. - ✓ The County Treasurer applies any exemptions and prepares and distributes tax bills to receive tax payments from property owners.
+The Treasurer then collects and distributes payments to the local units of government.